finestructure/Arena/README.md

 This will copy the binary `arena` to `/usr/local/bin`.

+## Why Arena?

+Arena – Spanish for "sand" – is where you battle-test your SPM packages and sand is, well, abundant in playgrounds, isn't it? 🙂

 ## Compatibility

 `arena` was built and tested on macOS 10.15 Catalina using Swift 5.1.3.
 It should work on other versions of macOS and Swift as well.

+Playground books created by `arena` should equally run on macOS 10.15 Catalina as well as iOS 13.
+Please bear in mind that the Swift packages you import when creating playground books will need to be iOS compatible.